-Aside from the obvious things such as exercising, eating healthy foods, getting enough sleep, etc., there are a few other simple things that we can do to help reduce the strain on our bodies and minds.
+Aside from the obvious things such as exercising, eating healthy foods, getting enough sleep, etc., we can do a few other simple things to help reduce the strain on our bodies and minds.

 Change your mindset

-If you think this sounds selfish then you'd be right, because it is!
-While I’m not suggesting regularly putting your own needs above those of the person you’re caring for, it's important to recognise your own needs.
+If you think this sounds selfish, then you'd be right because it is!
+While I’m not suggesting that you should always put your own needs above those of the person you care for, it's important to look after yourself first and foremost.
 This will go a long way if you want to change your behaviour.

 Use assistive devices to help you

 When my wife first came home from the hospital, an occupational therapist came to our house and recommended what could be done to better accommodate my wife.

-For example, the standard placement of grab bars in the bath/shower are good for the person in the tub, but not always in the best position for the person trying to give the bath.
+For example, the standard placements of grab bars in the bath/shower are good for the person in the tub but not always in the best position for the person trying to give the bath.

 Make time for YOU

-I think the hardest thing about being a caregiver is finding time for yourself.
-I've given up most of the activities I did prior to my wife's stroke, partly because I don’t have someone to cover for me if I'm not around, and partly because of the cost of the activities.
+Finding time for yourself is the hardest thing about being a caregiver.
+I've given up most of the activities I did before my wife's stroke, partly because I don’t have someone to cover for me if I'm not around and partly because of the cost of the activities.

-Again, the answer is to be a bit selfish.
+Again, the answer is to be selfish.
 For example, after I get my wife to bed around 8 p.m., I spend some time with her and then get my daughter to bed around 10 p.m.
 Once she’s in bed, I consider the next 90 minutes or so to be my time.

 Plan for the long term

-The world is a bit crazy right now, with health, environmental, political, societal, and financial issues bombarding us each day.
-If you're a caring for a loved one it’s likely you'll be layering your personal issues on top of all this, making it difficult to focus on anything else except survival.
+The world is a bit crazy right now, with health, environmental, political, societal, and financial issues bombarding us daily.
+If you're caring for a loved one, you'll likely be layering your personal issues on top of all this, making it difficult to focus on anything else except survival.

-I believe there are stages in the development of a caregiver, and one of them is “enlightenment”.
-This occurs when you break out of the everyday rut and reinsert your own needs and wellbeing back into the equation.
+I believe there are stages in the development of a caregiver, and one of them is “enlightenment."
+This occurs when you break out of the everyday rut and reassert your own needs and well-being back into the equation.
 This shift in perspective will help you see that there is an end game and hope for the future.